This Notice outlines how virtual criminal case management appearances will be conducted.

 The scheduling and connection information for criminal case management courts may change in response to the COVID-19 pandemic and as court operations continue to expand.
 Please continue to check the Ontario Court of Justice website for updates.

 6) Accused persons who are in custody

-Criminal case management appearances for accused persons who are in custody will continue to be conducted by remote appearance (audioconference or videoconference), in accordance with the procedures in place since March 2020.
+Criminal case management appearances for accused persons who are in custody will continue to be conducted by remote appearance (audioconference or videoconference) unless a judicial official directs otherwise, in accordance with the procedures in place since March 2020.

 7) Enhanced Designations of Counsel

 In response to the COVID-19 pandemic, and in order to limit the number of people who are required to attend court, the Court has issued a Practice Direction Authorizing Alternate Form of Appearance where an Enhanced Designation of Counsel has been Filed.

 Accused persons who are represented by counsel and who have filed an Enhanced Designation of Counsel may have their matters adjourned, without the accused personally appearing, in accordance with the procedure set out in the Practice Direction and in accordance with rule 4.5 of the Criminal Rules of the Ontario Court of Justice.